Frequently Asked Questions

 Unfortunately, no. Jet can only increase the ratings of keyword a card printed in the keyword line.

 Similarly for NPYUU Distraction, Jet will only increase the Powerful rating, and not the Multiple rating.

 With the updated rulings in LGR version 0.8, this seems like a good example of the new rules regarding desperation/deadlock in work.

 So, say you’re playing as Jet and your opponent plays a Time Slow, how does Jet’s response ability work versus Time Slow?

-Well, if Jet responds, Time Slow will have it’s Stun rating of 2 reduced to zero.
-However, it will not touch Desperation: Stun: 2.
+Well, if Jet responds, Time Slow will have both of it’s Stun ratings reduced to zero.

 How does Kaden*** interact with responses on block cards?